shahiro770/MaxBipartiteMatcher/README.md

 2  1
 ```

-To save time inputting feel free to create a simple text file in the same directory use some input redirection.
+To save time inputting feel free to create a simple text file in the same directory and use some input redirection.
 Say you made an input file called `input.txt` and wrote in the following text.

 ```